opencog/opencog/README.md

   to `sudo make install` at the end.

 ###### ros-behavior-scripting
-> Visual and auditory senses, robot motor control
+> Visual and auditory senses, robot motor control.
 > https://github.com/opencog/ros-behavior-scripting
 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.